davidbhr/CompactionAnalyzer/README.md

 Read more about the method in the following article

-DOI of the paper: TODO: Write a paper
+DOI of the paper: TODO: Write a paper \n

 DOI of the code: [![DOI](https://zenodo.org/badge/278071833.svg)](https://zenodo.org/badge/latestdoi/278071833)